exzshao/SpotiGuessr/README.md

-# SpotiGuessr created using Create React App
+# SpotiGuessr
-A spin on the hit internet game GeoGuessr!
+A spin on the hit internet game GeoGuessr, created using React and Spotify's Web API.

 How to play:
 1. Enter a playlist link that is publicly accessible